andrewcargill/false/README.md

 ***

 This project contains no external code.
 All the code in this project was written by myself.
-I used tutorials or forums to help me understand specific parts of code and then would apply it to my needs.
+I used tutorials or forums to help me understand specific parts of code and solve desing problems.

+I met with a friend, who is a programmer, three or four times during the project.
+He was able to guide me on specific coding problems I was having.

 ### Content